+A gaited mule is any mule that has a smooth gait other than a walk, and one which is distinct from a trot.
+Gaits include single-foot, fox-trot, rack, running walk, stepping pace, and paso fino, among others.
 Whatever the gait may be called, its primary virtue is smoothness.
-The gaited mule (or horse, for that matter) can be ridden farther without discomfort from the bouncing one experiences at a trot and at a more manageable pace than a canter.
-A gaited mule is great for trail riding, for obvious reasons.
+A gaited mule (or horse) can be ridden farther without discomfort from bouncing while trotting, and at a more manageable pace than a canter.
+A gaited mule is great for trail riding, also.

-Who is the American Gaited Mule Association?
+What is the American Gaited Mule Association?

 The American Gaited Mule Association is a group of people who have gotten together to:

 The not-for-profit organization was founded in 1994.
 Gaited mules, mares, jacks and jennets may be registered.
 It's easy to join AGMA; print and complete the membership form, checking the level that fits you best.
 Membership levels include Founding Charter, Family and Single.